Smartling/wordpress-localization-plugin/readme.txt

 3. Track translation status within WordPress from the Submissions Board.
 View overall progress of submitted translation requests as well as resend updated content.

 == Changelog ==
+= 2.11.2 =
+* Fixed relations to second level content not changed in target blog when cloning two levels deep

 = 2.11.1 =
 * Fixed media library attachments duplication when cloning